bioinformatics-ua/dicoogle/dicoogle/src/main/js/dicoogle-webcore/README.md

 ## Building

+The building process of Dicoogle Web Core is carried out by `grunt`.
 Install **npm**, if you haven't got it yet, and perform the following commands in this directory:

     npm install
     npm run-script build

 ## Using

-Add the resulting "build/dicoogle-webcore.js" as a `<script>` to the Dicoogle web page.
+ - Add the resulting "build/dicoogle-webcore.js" as a `<script>` to the Dicoogle web page.
+ - Place <dicoogle-slot> elements in the page.
+They must contain a unique slot id attribute `data-slot-id`.
-Invoke `DicoogleWeb.init()` to automatically fetch and attach plugins.
+ - Invoke `DicoogleWeb.init()` to automatically detect slots, as well as to fetch and attach plugins.

+## Runtime Dependencies

+Dicoogle Web Core requires HTML custom element support.
+Include the "document-register-elements" script in order to extend HTML5 custom element support to other browsers.

 ## Creating plugins